ironthree/dxr/dxr/README.md

 though some parts of it are under-specified -- and provide optional support for some common non-standard extensions.

-Documentation of the public API and a tutorial-style introduction are available on the [docs.rs](https://docs.rs/dxr/) page for this crate.
-Additionally, there are a few example binaries in `dxr/examples`.

 ## Features

 - (de)serialization support for converting XML-RPC XML strings into strongly-typed Rust values